Whether you're using a Windows laptop or a MacBook, there are several simple ways to copy your iPhone photos safely and quickly.

 Note: Selecting iCloud folder/s to download photos from will also mean that new photos added to those folders will automatically be downloaded to your PC.

-For example, I choose to download photos from my "2020" folder in iCloud.
-My current 2020 photos are downloaded to my PC.
-I then take 10 new photos for a trip to the park using my iPhone (which uses iCloud Photos).
+For example, I choose to download photos from my "2026" folder in iCloud.
+My current 2026 photos are downloaded to my PC.
+I then take 10 new photos for a trip to the park using my iPhone (which has iCloud Photos syncing enabled).
 The Photos are stored in iCloud and are automatically downloaded to my PC too!

 So now you know 5 effective ways to transfer your iPhone photos to your laptop without iTunes.
 As you can see, each method will suit a slightly different situation.

-For example, if you need to back up your photos on a regular basis (always a good idea), I would recommend either Option 1 if you are using Windows, or Option 4 if you are using Mac.
-Whereas if you'd like to be able to access your photos from any device, you'll probably fancy Option 5.
+For example, if you need to back up your photos on a regular basis (always a good idea), I would recommend Option 1 as it supports both Windows and Mac.
+Whereas if you'd like to be able to automatically access your photos from any device, you amy prefer Option 5.